kyleyasumiishi/random-quotes/README.md

 <p align="center">"I love quotes!" -Kyle Yasumiishi</p>

-This <a href="">simple React quote application</a> randomly displays one of my favorite quotes.
+This <a href="https://kyleyasumiishi.github.io/random-quotes/">simple React quote application</a> randomly displays one of my favorite quotes.

 ## About